-The tender was advertised and assessed in accordance with the Local Government Act 1995, Local Government (Functions and General) Regulations 1996, the City's Code of Tendering Policy 1.2.2 and Purchasing Policy No. 1.2.3.
+The tender was advertised and assessed in accordance with the Local Government Act 1995, Local Government (Functions and General) Regulations 1996, the City's Purchasing Policy No. 1.2.3.

 In accordance with the City's Strategic Plan 2013-2023, Objective 1 states: